frederickbyte/portfolio/src/posts/big-tech.md

 tags: ['politics', 'tech']
 ---

-Americans hate successful companies.
-We verbally assault technology companies more than any other group.
+Americans hate successful businesses, and we verbally assault technology companies more than any other group.
 Amazon, Apple, Google, Microsoft, Facebook, and Twitter are the primary victims of public anger and acrimony.
 Venomous resentment toward them is not due to any specific action they've taken, but due to their **size and success**.